Sean-ORourke/CS1632_Fall2023/study_guides/midterm_1_study_guide.md

   HTML page is not desirable and how Selenium solves those problems.
 * Be able to explain why in Selenium, there is an option to select different locator strings for the same target element.
+* Be able to explain why race conditions occur and how to solve them.